fortana-co/request.js/README.md

 The other attributes come from the `Response` object returned by fetch:

-- `headers`: object literal with headers, like axios
+- `headers`: object literal with headers; all header names lowercased, like axios
 - `status`: 200, 204, etc...
 - `statusText`: 'OK', 'CREATED', etc...
 - `url`: url after redirect(s)